best-practice-and-impact/ons-spark/ons-spark/sparklyr-intro/sparklyr-functions.md

 The sparklyr package allows you to use the dplyr style functions when working on the cluster with sparklyr DataFrames.
 The key difference to working with tibbles or base R DataFrames is that the Spark cluster will be used for processing, rather than the CDSW session.
 This means that you can handle much larger data.

 You can also make use of [Spark functions](https://spark.apache.org/docs/latest/api/sql/index.html) directly when using sparklyr.
-To do this, wrap them in a relevant `dplyr` command, for instance, `mutate()` or `filter()`.
+For instance, you can use Spark functions to [change data types](../spark-overview/data-types.html#casting-changing-data-types) Examples of Spark functions are [`to_date()`](https://spark.apache.org/docs/latest/api/sql/index.html#to_date).
+To do this, wrap them in a relevant `dplyr` command, for instance, [`mutate()`](https://dplyr.tidyverse.org/reference/mutate.html) or [`filter()`](https://dplyr.tidyverse.org/reference/filter.html).
 Note that these functions are not part of an actual R package and so you can't prefix them with the package name with `::`.

 There are a large number of Spark functions and the authors of this article have not verified them all; versioning and implementation differences mean that not all might be available.